hydro-project/hydroscope/README.md

 [![CI](https://github.com/hydro-project/hydroscope/actions/workflows/ci.yml/badge.svg)](https://github.com/hydro-project/hydroscope/actions/workflows/ci.yml)

 React-based graph visualization with hierarchical subgraphs.
 Originally designed for Hydro dataflow graphs, but has no dependencies on Hydro.
 Built on React and @xyflow/react (React Flow) with ELK for layout.
-Ships with a minimal component for effortless rendering plus interactive variants and helpful UI panels.
+Ships with a minimal component for simple rendering plus interactive variants and helpful UI panels.

 • Package: `@hydro-project/hydroscope`
 • Runtime deps (installed for you): `@xyflow/react`, `elkjs`, `antd`